MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/4-third-party-solutions.md

 ## Terraform

-- **Scalability** - Highly scalable for provisioning compute resources from small to large infrastructure.
 - **Ease of setup** - In order to install Terraform, all you have to do is download the right version corresponding to your operating system, and install it.
 - **Management** - Terraform is easy to manage.
-- **Interoperability** - Supports Amazon Web Services, Microsoft Azure, and Google cloud platform.
+- **Interoperability** - Supports Azure, Amazon Web Services, and Google Cloud Platform.
 - **Configuration language** - Terraform uses Hashicorp Configuration Language (HCL).
 Alternately you can also use JSON (JavaScript Object Notation).
 - **Limitation/Drawbacks** - Because Terraform is a tool managed separately from Azure, it is reasonable to expect that there will be instances where you will not be able to provision a service or a resource, because it may take some time for an Azure resource or service to be represented and available to provision using Terraform.